 Extended Quality Control procedures should be applied at the national Data Processing Centre.
-The checks that had already been performed at the AWS site should be repeated at DPC but in more elaborate form.
+The checks that had already been performed at the AWS site have to be repeated at DPC but in more elaborate form.
 This should include comprehensive checks against physical and climatological limits, time consistency checks for a longer measurement period, checks on logical relations among a number of variables (internal consistency of data), statistical methods to analyze data, etc.

 Suggested limit values (gross-error limit checks) for surface wind speed, air temperature, dew point temperature, and station pressure are presented in the Guide on GDPS, WMO-No. 305.
 The limits can be adjusted on the basis of improved climatological statistics and experience.
 Besides that, the Guide on GDPS also presents internal consistency checks for surface data, where different parameters in a SYNOP report are checked against each other.
-In case of BUFR reports for AWS data the relevant checking algorithms have to be redefined using corresponding BUFR descriptors and code/flag tables.
+In case of another type of report for AWS data, such a BUFR, the relevant checking algorithms have to be redefined; in case of BUFR corresponding BUFR descriptors and code/flag tables.